-4.53.2 An attack on this state or nation by an enemy of the United States of America, or on receipt by this state of a warning from the federal government indicating that an enemy attack is probable or imminent;

-4.53.3 An act of terrorism or other manmade disaster that results in extraordinary levels of casualties or damage or disruption severely affecting the infrastructure, environment, economy, government function, or population, including, but not limited to, mass evacuations; or

-4.53.4 A state of emergency proclaimed by the governor of the state in which one or more Directors are resident, or by the President of the United States.

-4.54 Emergency powers allowed by statute.
-During an emergency, the board may:

-4.54.1 Modify lines of succession to accommodate the incapacity of any director, officer, employee, or agent resulting from the emergency;

-4.54.2 Relocate the principal office or authorize the officers to do so;

-4.54.3 Give notice to a director or directors in any practicable manner under the circumstances, including, but not limited to, by publication and radio, when notice of a meeting of the board cannot be given to that director or directors in the manner prescribed by Section 4.18 of these bylaws; and

-4.54.4 Deem that one or more officers present at a board meeting is a director, in order of rank and within the same rank in order of seniority, as necessary to achieve a quorum.
+- 4.53.2 An attack on this state or nation by an enemy of the United States of America, or on receipt by this state of a warning from the federal government indicating that an enemy attack is probable or imminent; - 4.53.3 An act of terrorism or other manmade disaster that results in extraordinary levels of casualties or damage or disruption severely affecting the infrastructure, environment, economy, government function, or population, including, but not limited to, mass evacuations; or - 4.53.4 A state of emergency proclaimed by the governor of the state in which one or more Directors are resident, or by the President of the United States. - 4.54 Emergency powers allowed by statute.
+During an emergency, the board may: - Section 4.54 and its subsections below are new.
+They delineate the actions that the board may take during an emergency when notice and quorum have been suspended.
+They do not include actions that normally require a vote of the members. - 4.54.1 Modify lines of succession to accommodate the incapacity of any director, officer, employee, or agent resulting from the emergency; - 4.54.2 Relocate the principal office or authorize the officers to do so; - 4.54.3 Give notice to a director or directors in any practicable manner under the circumstances, including, but not limited to, by publication and radio, when notice of a meeting of the board cannot be given to that director or directors in the manner prescribed by Section 4.18 of these bylaws; and - 4.54.4 Deem that one or more officers present at a board meeting is a director, in order of rank and within the same rank in order of seniority, as necessary to achieve a quorum.